-The Canon EOS 6D Mark II and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were announced, respectively, in June 2017 and September 2016.
+The Canon EOS 6D Mark II and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were officially introduced, respectively, in June 2017 and September 2016.
 The 6D Mark II is a DSLR, while the G80 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and a Four Thirds (G80) sensor.
-The Canon has a resolution of 26 megapixel, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 26 megapixels, whereas the Panasonic provides 15.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D Mark II vs Panasonic G80

 The physical size and weight of the Canon 6D Mark II and the Panasonic G80 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G80 is notably smaller (29 percent) than the Canon 6D Mark II.
 Moreover, the G80 is markedly lighter (34 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.